vpvinc/p8_aws_sparks_dim_red/README.md

 Once the local app has been tested, we need to configure a cluster on AWS EMR to run the app on a distributed way on a much larger sample.

-First a qucik reminder about what [AWS EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) is:
+First a quick reminder about what [AWS EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) is:
 >Amazon EMR (previously called Amazon Elastic MapReduce) is a managed cluster platform that simplifies running big data
 > frameworks, such as Apache Hadoop and Apache Spark, on AWS to process and analyze vast amounts of data.
 Using
 > these frameworks and related open-source projects, you can process data for analytics purposes and business